futurice/backend-best-practices/README.md

     2012-09-13 13:02:11 User "sneaky_user" performed action "view confidential page 567".
     ...

-The log may be simple text file or store in a database.
-At least three items are good to have: exact timestamp, action/event originator (who did this), action/event (what was done).
-Logged actions, of course depend on what is important for the application itself.
+The log may be a simple text file or stored in a database.
+At least these three items are good to have: an exact timestamp, the action/event originator (who did this), and the actual action/event (what was done).
+The exact actions to be logged depend on what is important for the application itself, of course.

-The audit log may be part of the normal application log, but the emphasis here is on logging who did what and not only that a certain action was performed.
-If possible, the audit log should be made tamper-proof, e.g. only be accessible by a dedicated logging proces/user and directly by the application.
+The audit log may be a part of the normal application log, but the emphasis here is on logging who did what and not only that a certain action was performed.
+If possible, the audit log should be made tamper-proof, e.g. only be accessible by a dedicated logging process or user and not directly by the application.

 ## Suspicious Action Throttling and/or blocking

 This can be seen as a generalization of the Login Throttling, this time introducing similar mechanics for arbitrary actions that are deemed "suspicious" within the context of the application.
 For example, an ERP system which allows normal users access to a substantial amount of information, but expects users to be concerned only with a small subset of that information, may limit attempts to access larger than expected datasets too quickly.
 E.g. prevent users from downloading list of all customers, if users are supposed to work on one or two customers at a time.
-Note that this is different from limiting access completely - users are still allowed to retrieve information about any customer, just not all of them at once.
-Depending on the system, throttling might not be enough - e.g. when one invokes an action on all resources with a single request.
+Note that this is different from limiting access completely—users are still allowed to retrieve information about any customer, just not all of them at once.
+Depending on the system, throttling might not be enough—e.g. when one invokes an action on all resources with a single request.
 Then blocking might be required.
 Note the difference between making 1000 requests in 10 seconds to retrieve full customer information, one customer at a time, and making a single request to retrieve that information at once.

 What is suspicious here depends strongly on the expected use of the application.
-E.g. in one system, deleting 10000 records might be completely legitimate action, while in another - not.
+E.g. in one system, deleting 10000 records might be completely legitimate action, but not so in an another one.

 ## Anonymized Data

 Whenever large datasets are exported to third parties, data should be anonymized as much as possible, given the intended use of the data.
-For example, if the third party service will provide general statistical analysis on a customer database, it probably does not need to know the names, addresses or other personal information for individual customers.
+For example, if a third party service will provide general statistical analysis on a customer database, it probably does not need to know the names, addresses or other personal information for individual customers.
 Even a generic customer ID number might be too revealing, depending on the data set.
 Take a look at this article: http://arstechnica.com/tech-policy/2009/09/your-secrets-live-online-in-databases-of-ruin/.

 ## Temporary file storage

 Make sure you are aware where your application is storing temporary files.
-If you are using publicly accessible directories (which are most probably the default) like `/tmp` and `/var/tmp`, make sure you create your files with mode 600, so that they are readable only by the user, your application is running as.
+If you are using publicly accessible directories (which are most probably the default) like `/tmp` and `/var/tmp`, make sure you create your files with mode 600, so that they are readable only by the user your application is running as.
 Alternatively, have a protected directory for storing temporary files (directory accessible only by the application user).

 ## Dedicated vs Shared server environment

-The security threats can be quite different depending on whether the application is going to run in a shared or dedicated environment.
+The security threats can be quite different depending on whether the application is going to run in a shared or a dedicated environment.
 Shared here means that there are other (not necessarily 3rd party) applications running on the same server.
 In that case, having appropriate file permissions becomes critical, otherwise application source code, data files, temporary files, logs, etc might end up accessible by unintended users.
 Then a security breach in a 3rd party application might result in your application being compromised.

-You can never be sure what kind of environment your application will run for its entire life time - it may start on a dedicated server, but as time goes, 3rd party applications might be added to the same system.
-That is why it is best to plan from the very first moment, that your application runs in a shared environment, and take all precautions.
-Here's a list (not exhaustive) of files/directories you need to think about:
+You can never be sure what kind of an environment your application will run for its entire life time—it may start on a dedicated server, but as time goes, 3rd party applications might be added to the same system.
+That is why it is best to plan from the very first moment that your application runs in a shared environment, and take all precautions.
+Here's a non-exhaustive list of the files/directories you need to think about:

 * application source code
 * data directories